-Between 2007 and 2010, average residential energy use increased by 7.74%, or 7.61 GJ/ dwelling.
+Between 2007 and 2012, average residential energy use increased by 9% or 9.71 GJ/ dwelling.

 This indicator has been adjusted to be consistent with the Provincial Community Energy & Emissions Inventory (CEEI) data collected in each local government across BC.
 It is anticipated that this data collection methodology will remain consistent in future years.
-At current, the most recent data available is from 2010, however, future CEEI Reports are anticipated to be produced every two years (i.e., 2012, 2014, 2016) with updates to the base year (2007) inventories.
+At current, the most recent data available is from 2012, however, future CEEI Reports are anticipated to be produced every two years (i.e., 2014, 2016) with updates to the base year (2007) inventories.

-&lt;sup>6 One GJ is equal to 277.8 kWh of electricity or 26.1 m3 of natural gas, or 25.8 litres of heating oil.
+5 One GJ is equal to 277.8 kWh of electricity or 26.1 m3 of natural gas, or 25.8 litres of heating oil.
 One Gigajoule (GJ) of gas will cook over 2500 burgers, or, keep a 60-watt bulb lit continuously for 6 months.